How Are Solar Panels Rated?

 Maybe the most common solar panel rating is referred to efficiency.
 This parameter acts as a reference of how much solar radiation can be transformed into electricity, generally tested under STC.

 Given its importance, many homeowners, solar designers, and manufacturers rate the industry of solar panels according to the efficiency of modules.
 Only top-rated brands can produce the top solar panel efficiency, which is why every year there is a race or competition between manufacturers to release the ultimate and most efficient solar panel.
-Here we have developed our own top solar panel efficiency list according to the latest product releases of 2018.
+We have developed our own top solar panel efficiency list according to the latest product releases of 2019.

 The temperature coefficient is another common rating used to compare solar panels.
 They are referred to the changes in power, voltage, and current of the module due to the changes in operating temperature of the module.
 There are three of them in every solar panel.
 The most negligible is the current temperature coefficient because changes in temperature do not represent important changes in current.